-This is a unique identifier used to further improve the uniqueness of an OSD and it is found in the OSD path in a file called
+This is a unique identifier used to identify an OSD.
+It is found in the OSD path in a file called

 - OSD id¶

 The integer that defines an OSD.
-It is generated by the monitors as part of the creation of a new OSD.
+It is generated by the monitors during the creation of each OSD.

 - OSD uuid¶

-Just like the OSD fsid, this is the OSD unique identifier and is used interchangeably with
+This is the unique identifier of an OSD.
+This term is used interchangeably with

 - RADOS Cluster¶